 Emphasis on what prematurity is, it’s complications and what mothers should do to help these tiny babies survive.

 After the talk, the food items were distributed to all the mothers.
 They were excited and asked a number of questions.
 The midwives and nurses were very receptive and helped with the whole exercise.

 We also visited the Neonatal Intensive Care Unit (NICU) and interacted with the doctor and head nurse on duty.
 We raised a few concerns and got some more insight into how the place is run on a daily basis.
 We also took note of babies sharing cots due to limited space, fewer cots and photo lights.
 This can increase the rate of infections and most premature babies don’t survive because of infections.

 We finally visited the Kangaroo Mother Care Unit, interacted with the mothers and donated some more food items and baby clothes to them.

 Aside the oxygen and medication, what Preterm babies need to survive is breast milk.
 Mothers are encouraged to eat very well to get enough breast milk for their babies.

 Our main goal is to acquire the KMC Unit of the Tema General Hospital.

-List of immediate items needed are Pulse Oximeters, Airconditions, Firefly, Nneonate Weighing scales, thermometers, suction machines, Kelvinators, Paediatric Sethoscopes, Mobile SPO2 Monitors, Premature baby clothes, wipes and diapers, tape measures and more.
+List of immediate items needed are Pulse Oximeters, Air-conditions, Firefly, Neonate Weighing scales, thermometers, suction machines, Kelvinators, Paediatric Stethoscopes, Mobile SPO2 Monitors, Premature baby clothes, wipes and diapers, tape measures and more.

 Kindly support us if you can to enable us acquire the items above and help save a baby’s life today.